Our Attorneys Fight for Full Compensation for Your Injuries After a Personal Watercraft Accident

 Florida law requires renters of PWCs to be 18 years of age, but you need only be 14 years old to ride one.
 Use of life jackets is also required.
 Unfortunately, the sparse laws and regulations for PWCs are often quite inadequate in safety standards.

-Call our Boca Raton boating accident lawyers for aggressive representation if you or someone you love has been injured in a personal watercraft accident
+Call our boating accident lawyers if you or someone you love has been injured in a personal watercraft accident

 Traumatic personal watercraft accident injuries can have a permanent impact on a victim’s life.
 And the prevalence of young PWC riders makes this situation even more tragic.
 If you or someone you love has been injured, or lost their life to a personal watercraft accident, please call 561-293-2600 or contact Osborne & Francis Law Firm PLLC online to discuss your case with a member of our personal injury legal team.